AN INSTITUTE OF CHANGE

 A database of research and resources including media guides on best practices, fair and accurate reporting, opposition materials, and responsibility indexes

-AND INITIATE
+ACTIVATE, NAVIGATE, AND INITIATE SOCIAL CHANGE

 Nothing is more powerful than the personal stories that humanize our community.